rajput999/Idea2Market-AI/README.md

 ## Usage

+**->To utilize the generate button, please ensure you have access to the OpenAI API.
+Once obtained, create a .env file and add that in variable REACT_APP_OPENAI_API_KEY**

 1. Start the development server: `npm start`.
 2. Open your browser and visit `http://localhost:3000`.
 3. Enter your product idea and explore the generated logos.

+## Docker Setup

+To run Idea2Market-AI using Docker, follow these steps:

+**->To utilize the generate button, please ensure you have access to the OpenAI API.
+Once obtained, create a .env file and add that in variable REACT_APP_OPENAI_API_KEY**

+1. Make sure you have Docker installed on your system.
+2. Build the Docker image: docker build -t idea2market-ai .
+3. Run the Docker container: docker run -p 3000:3000 idea2market-ai
+4. Open your browser and visit `http://localhost:3000`.

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this project or add new features, feel free to submit a pull request.